Foreword to Common Sense Recovery: An Atheist’s Guide to Alcoholics Anonymous, Second Edition

 Ward B. Ewing Retired Dean and President of the General Theological Seminary; Trustee emeritus (non-alcoholic) and past Chair of the General Service Board

-A paperback version of Common Sense Recovery: An Atheist’s Guide to Alcoholics Anonymous is available at Recovery 101 and at Amazon.
+A paperback version of Common Sense Recovery: An Atheist’s Guide to Alcoholics Anonymous is available at Amazon.
 It is also available online in all eBook formats, including Kindle, Kobo and Nook, as well as an iBook for Macs and iPads.